NetZeroAtlantic/ACES/docs/README.md

 ```$ python  temoa_model/  --help```

-More information on ACES model can be found on the official NetAtlanticZero webpage
+More information on ACES model can be found on the official NetAtlanticZero webpage.
 (https://netzeroatlantic.ca/acesmodel/about)